- Where are your natural interests and tendencies pointing?

 What blogs, forums, and Facebook groups are they on?
 Find out and start lurking to see what issues people have about the topic.

 Are they having trouble finding supplies?
 Do they need a centralized place to get antique lace patterns?
-Do they need a membership forum with a page each to upload their latest designs?
+Do they need a membership forum with a page of their own to upload their latest designs?

 7: Get feedback on your idea before you dig in too deep